Trends in contact centres to 2025: anticipating a focus on automation

 The attraction of automation to a company is that in offering capability to make inroads into many areas of expenditure, it achieves multiple goals.
 Facets of the contact centre that are open to automation run right across the customer journey and beyond, from routing calls, to handling them, storing information, triggering tickets or actions, analysing data, and providing a follow-up with the same customer sometime later.
 The sources of expenditure that can be reduced include lowering call centre staffing and recruitment costs, reducing wrap-times and time spent on other process administration, as well as reducing the costs of errors.
 Automation provides a real time source of data capture and analytics that inform and importantly highlight what is happening in the Contact centre and how it’s affecting customer experience.

 Also, unlike a few years ago, the precedent has been set by a body of early adopters of automation, to give others confidence that it works and generates value.
-For instance, the number of contact centres using virtual assistants nearly doubled to 30% over 2021 (Contact Centre Helper).
+For instance, the number of contact centres using virtual assistants increased by over 10% YOY in 2022, after doubling the previous year (Contact Centre Helper).
 Self-service has recently been voted as the technology delivering the best value for money in Contact Centre Helper’s latest UK industry survey (Contact Centre Helper).

 While automation has not, to date, been the #1 requirement, we also see that contact centre decision makers will adapt their focus and investments in the face of evolving challenges.
 For instance, in the last 2021 Contact Center Helper annual industry survey, agent gamification, heralded as the solution for wavering employee engagement and to incentivise high-performing agents not so long ago, had declined in use to 24%.
 This is less than half the number using it in 2016.